 Next, I use the peptide- and hyaluronic acid-packed Youth Serum.
 I was surprised by how much I love this product; I always thought I needed a heavier moisturizer in the morning, but this fast-absorbing serum gently hydrates my skin and creates a good base for my SPF, the Sheer Defense SPF.
 If I was only allowed to bring one product with me, it would be this universally-tinted sunscreen.
 I’ve been searching for the perfect tinted sunscreen for years, and this is the only one that doesn’t have a chalky finish, leaving me looking like a ghost.
 As I’m very fair and sunburn easily, this SPF gives me the protection I need (and as a good Skin Pharm patient, I never leave the house without SPF!).
 This formula reduces redness and has just a hint of tint, which means that I don’t need additional makeup.

-At night, after I use the Papaya Cleanser, I alternate between the Antioxidant Boosting Serum to correct pigmentation and fight free radical damage, and the Retinol Drops, which combat fine lines and wrinkles, dark spots and melasma.
+At night, after I use the Papaya Cleanser, I apply Retinol Drops every other night, which combat fine lines and wrinkles, dark spots and melasma.
 I like that it’s a powerful retinol-based treatment that doesn’t irritate my skin.
 Following the serum, I use the Brightening Lotion, a lightweight moisturizer that promotes an even skin tone while fighting dullness.
 On nights when I need a little more hydration, I use the Biotherapy Cream, an intensely moisturizing cream with high performance ingredients like stem cells (from apples) and resveratrol.
 This cream is great if you’ve spent the day at the beach or on the mountains, or anywhere out in the elements.

 I hope these tips are as helpful to you as they were to me.
 Safe travels!